damisotomi/Virtual-assistant-project/README.md

  The GUI was developed using wxpython package

- Pypi packages like Wolframalpha and wikipedia were installed and used to work with data from these two sites
+ Pypi packages like Wolframalpha and wikipedia were installed and used to query and manipulate data from these two sites